C-Elkins/Asset-Management/CONTRIBUTING.md

-# Contributing to Asset Management System by Krubles™
+# Contributing to Krubles Asset Management

-Thank you for your interest in contributing to the Asset Management System by Krubles LLC!
-We welcome contributions from the community while maintaining strict intellectual property protection.
+Thank you for your interest in contributing to Krubles Asset Management!
+We welcome contributions from the community.

-## ⚠️ Important Legal Notice
+## 📜 Code of Conduct

-**By contributing to this project, you agree to the following:**
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read it before contributing.

-1. **All contributions become the exclusive property of Krubles LLC**
-2. You assign all intellectual property rights (including copyright, patent rights, and trade secrets) to Krubles LLC
-3. You waive any moral rights or right to attribution
-4. You agree that Krubles LLC may use your contributions in any way, including in commercial products
-5. You confirm you have the right to make these assignments and that your contributions do not violate any third-party rights

-**Before making your first contribution, you MUST sign our Contributor License Agreement (CLA).** See the [CLA Requirements](#cla-requirements) section below.

-## 🚫 Prohibited Activities

-To protect Krubles LLC's intellectual property, the following activities are **strictly prohibited**:

-- ❌ **Forking this repository** (except for bug reports or security research under our Security Policy)
-- ❌ Creating derivative works or adaptations
-- ❌ Redistributing the code or any portion of it
-- ❌ Using any code from this project in other projects
-- ❌ Commercial use without a separate commercial license from Krubles LLC
-- ❌ Reverse engineering or attempting to extract trade secrets

-**Unauthorized forking or code reuse will be reported to GitHub and may result in legal action.**

-## ✅ How You Can Contribute
+## 🤝 How to Contribute

-We welcome the following types of contributions:
+We welcome contributions in many forms:

 ### 1. Bug Reports